-In the blood \rightarrow stimulate Respiratory center $\rightarrow \uparrow$ rate of respiration and elimination of the excess CO2 leading to decreased acid in the blood and so correcting acidosis

-In alkalosis (the reverse occurs) i.e decreased level of H2CO3 leads to decreased CO2 concentration and inhibit R.C leading to CO2 retention in the blood and increased H2CO3 so correcting alkalosis .
+- In acidosis → ↑ H2CO3 → ↑ CO2 in the blood → stimulate Respiratory center → ↑ rate of respiration and elimination of the excess CO2 leading to decreased acid in the blood and so correcting acidosis. - In alkalosis (the reverse occurs) i.e. decreased level of H2CO3 leads to decreased CO2 concentration and inhibit R.C leading to CO2 retention in the blood and increased H2CO3 so correcting alkalosis.